robogeekcanada/noetic_robots/README.md

 # noetic_robots

-A collection of tutorials on how to make robot simulations that are old but goodies work in **ROS Noetic**.
+A collection of tutorials on how to rescue robot simulations that are old but goodies work in **ROS Noetic**.
 The tutorials have been tested in **Linux** and **WSL**.
 Currently working with RoboStack team to make them work in Windows but it will be a while and I will create a different repo.

 1. TIAGo Simulation